Request.Form object into a passed in FoxPro object, by mapping the properties of the object to form variable names. The method then uses

 Optional - A prefix to add to property names when retrieving form variables.
 For example you could use 'txt' and if you had a Company field it would look for txtCompany.
 You can also use object prefixes if you're using nested objects.
 If you have a form that displays Customer address information and you have a property name like Customer.Address.StreetName, you could use a 'Customer.Address' as prefix to find those properties and map those to an object.

-This method unbinds only simple values.
+This method unbinds only a single level (flat hierarchy) of values.
 Nested objects, collections and arrays are ignored.
-You can use additional unbind operations to unbind child objects.
+You can use additional calls to

-You can work around any misparsing problems by performing additional post processing on the captured object data or handling any fields that might have been missed manually.
+You can work around any misparsing problems by performing additional post processing on the captured object data or handling any fields that might have been missed manually by using explicit

 The following is a more complete data binding example with error handling that captures errors and displays them on the page.